Towards a Gagliardo-Type Theory of Fractional Sobolev Spaces on Arbitrary Time Scales: Introduction

 \subsection{Organization}

-The paper is organized as follows.
-In Section~\ref{sec:preliminaries} we present the measure-theoretic framework needed in the sequel.
-Section~\ref{sec:constant-order} introduces the fractional Gagliardo-type seminorm and the associated constant-order spaces, together with their main functional properties.
-Section~\ref{sec:comparison-RL} compares the present Gagliardo-type framework with derivative-based fractional Sobolev spaces on time scales, especially of Riemann--Liouville type.
-In Section~\ref{sec:geometry} we establish a Poincar\'e-type inequality on a natural class of bounded hybrid time scales and discuss the role of geometry in the theory.
+Section~\ref{sec:preliminaries} collects the measure-theoretic preliminaries.
+Section~\ref{sec:constant-order} introduces the Gagliardo-type seminorm and the associated spaces, together with their main functional properties.
+Section~\ref{sec:comparison-RL} discusses the relation with derivative-based fractional Sobolev spaces on time scales.
+Section~\ref{sec:geometry} is devoted to geometric inequalities on bounded hybrid time scales.